Executive Functioning Skills

 What Are Executive Functioning Skills?

-Executive functioning skills are the mental processes that enable us to plan, focus attention, remember instructions, juggle multiple tasks, and regulate our emotions.
-Think of these skills as the 'air traffic control system' of the brain - they help manage and direct our thoughts, actions, and emotions to reach our goals.
+Executive Functioning Skills (EFS) are the mental processes that enable us to plan, focus attention, remember instructions, juggle multiple tasks, and regulate our emotions.
+Think of these skills as the “air traffic control system” of the brain — helping to manage and direct our thoughts, actions, and emotions so that we can achieve our goals.

 Why Are These Skills Important?